mosaicml/composer/composer/algorithms/cutmix/README.md

 ## Suggested Hyperparameters

 Setting `alpha=1` is a standard choice.
-This produces a uniform distribution, meaning `interpolation` (the interpolation between the labels of the two sets of examples) is selected uniformly between 0 and 1.
+This produces a uniform distribution, meaning the interpolation between the labels of the two sets of examples is selected uniformly between 0 and 1.

 ## Technical Details